UseCarousel/InternChallengeMac/README.md

 1. Formatting
    - Cell colors, font sizes, and styles
-   - Context-aware formatting (e.g., coloring Pokemon types appropriately)
+   - Context-aware formatting
    - Borders and layout enhancement

+2. Streaming Command Execution

+ - Implement progressive execution of LLM tool calls
+ - Execute each complete function call as soon as it's received, rather than waiting for the entire response
+ - Create a more interactive experience where users see changes happening in real-time
+ - Note: Focus on tool-call level streaming rather than character-by-character update

-2. Excel-Integrated UI
+3. Excel-Integrated UI
    - Task pane or modal dialog within Excel
    - Real-time feedback
    - Command history

-3. Contextual Awareness
+4. Contextual Awareness
    - Support for multiple sequential commands
    - Ability to reference and modify existing content
    - Understanding of current worksheet context

-4. Data Visualization
+5. Data Visualization
    - Basic chart generation
    - Chart customization
    - Multiple chart type support

-5. Innovation
+6. Innovation
    - Feel free to add features you think would be valuable!

-### Technical Considerations
+### Possible Technical Considerations (All optional - use whichever techincal intergations you'd like)
-- Consider exploring beyond the standard Office JS API
-- Apple Script integration is welcomed
-- Direct XML manipulation is an advanced option
+- We reccomend checking out the JS for Excel API by microsoft.
+This should have some basic functionality
+- If you want to go above and beyond that, you could consider Applescripts, Direct XML editing, or any other technique you can find.
 - Any successful implementation of Excel features not documented in the standard API will be viewed very positively

 ## Getting Started